geotrev/bulba/README.md

 ## Under the Hood

-A few quick points on the design of `UpgradedElement`:

 ### Rendering

-1. **Diffing the DOM:** Rendering is handled using a small DOM-diffing implementation, nearly identical to the one used in [reef](https://github.com/cferdinandi/reef) with some optimizations specific to shadow DOM concerns.
-The main reasoning here is to reduce package size and make rendering cheap and fast.
+1. **Diffing the DOM:** Rendering is handled using a small DOM-diffing implementation, largely based on [reef](https://github.com/cferdinandi/reef), but with changes and optimizations to improve the algorithm.

 2. **Render Batching:** All renders are asynchronously requested to happen at the next animation frame.
-If multiple renders are requested, they are batched to reduce having multiple renders.
-If `requestAnimationFrame` is not available, `setTimeout` with the minimum-allowed wait time is used (2-4 milliseconds depending on the browser).
+If multiple renders are requested in the same frame, the last request made (with the most recent data) is used.
+If `requestAnimationFrame` is not available, `setTimeout` is used with an approximate frame calculation (`1000 / 60` in milliseconds).

 ## Goals

-- **Intuitive API.** Provide an easy way to create a styled view in a shadow root and access useful methods at all stages of an element's lifecycle.
+- **Intuitive API.** Provide an easy way to create a styled view in a shadow root and access useful lifecycle methods for modern, state-based component design.

-- **Consistent expectations.** Unexpected behavior, like `connectedCallback` being triggered when the element is disconnected, are guarded against so contracts are guaranteed.
-Escape hatches are provided for advanced control.
+- **Consistent expectations.** Unexpected behavior, like `connectedCallback` being triggered when the element is disconnected, are guarded against so behavior is consistent.
+Escape hatches are still provided for advanced control.

-- **No magic.** Code that's required to use `UpgradedElement` is with existing technologies in the browser.
-Custom features are transparent with necessary documentation.
+- **No magic.** All the technologies necessary to understand `UpgradedElement` are already in the browser, including its [renderer](https://github.com/geotrev/omdomdom).

 ## Contribute